Invisalign vs Veneers

 Perfectly Natural Looking

 Invisalign treatment provides patients with a natural set of perfectly straight teeth after treatment.
 Moreover, there will never be an issue of mismatched tooth colours which can happen over time in patients with only one or a few dental veneers placed.
+The patient also maintains the natural shape and contour of their original teeth which sometimes veneers cannot replicate.

 Patients who have completed Invisalign treatment can choose to undergo some teeth whitening to achieve a bright and fresh set of perfectly straight teeth to show to the world.